This article covers:

 If you merge your two existing Expensify accounts, the account that you merge into the first will become the primary login.
 The account that was merged will become the secondary login, though you make either the primary login.

 Adding a secondary login

-Note that you can't edit an existing email address, so in order to change your account's email address you will will need to add a secondary email and set it as your primary login email.
+Note that you can't edit an existing email address or phone number, so in order to change your account's email address or phone number, you will will need to add a secondary email or phone number and set it as your primary login email or phone number.

 - On the website, click Settings > Your Account

 - Scroll down to the Secondary Logins section